 came to visit, and they often commented on how good the puppy smelled.

-If you have several Cockers and you give lots of baths, you might want to buy the one gallon size.
+If you have several Cockers and you give lots of baths, you might want to look around and see if you can find the one gallon size anywhere.

 Read this first, and then